Differences Between Knowledge And Understanding (Best)5 min read

 In the general term, the word “knowledge” is a noun that involves awareness of a particular fact or situation.
 In another vein, understanding consists of knowing the reason or cause of a problem or thing.

-While knowledge may be fixed, understanding is easily flexible as it involves an individual’s perception of the said situation or subject matter.
+While knowledge may be fixed, understanding is easily flexible as it involves an individual’s perception of the situation or subject matter.

 Let’s look at a basic human angle example when a student reads a topic, and he can begin to see why the things in the text are the way they are.